Providing Skilled Legal Expertise

 for 133 Years

-There is often a misperception that once a child reaches the age of 18, he or she is emancipated and the parents are no longer financially responsible.
+There is often a misperception and misunderstanding that once a child reaches the age of 18, he or she is emancipated and the parents are no longer financially responsible.
 That is true in many States, but not in New Jersey.
-Instead, in New Jersey, Courts must look to whether or not there is evidence that the child has “moved beyond the sphere of influence of his or her parents.”[i]
+Instead, in New Jersey, the law takes a minority view and the Courts must look to whether or not there is evidence that the child has “moved beyond the sphere of influence of his or her parents.”[i]

 In the child support context, emancipation is defined as the time when a child is expected to be self-supporting and the parent is relieved of his or her duty to support the child.[ii]